 I block out the news, turn my back on religion

 I’ve made it this far on my own

 Sam Smith says they are not a perfect human being and that they have made their share of mistakes.
 Sam has not been the most religious kid growing up, although Sam was brought up in a catholic home.
 Sam says they don’t have higher education and they are quite naive.
 But they say they have made it in life so far okay.

 But lately, that shit ain’t been gettin’ me higher

 I lift up my head and the world is on fire

 There’s dread in my heart and fear in my bones

 And I just don’t know what to say

-But Sam Smith has been having troubles in his personal life of late.
-He has not been able to focus and he feels as if things are spiraling out of control.
-He looks up and see a burning world-burning of suffering and injustice.
+But Sam Smith has been having troubles in their personal life of late.
+They have not been able to focus and they feel as if things are spiraling out of control.
+They look up and see a burning world-burning of suffering and injustice.
 This is a solid platform for a person to turn into religion.